-Dr. Lee Mandel of South Florida Sinus and Allergy Center, Inc. can suggest or prescribe medications to relieve symptoms.
+Dr. Lee Mandel of Florida Sinus & Snoring Specialists, Inc. can suggest or prescribe medications to relieve symptoms.
 For example, over-the-counter pain relievers can fight headache pain, while decongestants and nasal sprays can help clear nasal passages and reduce congestion.
 Nasal corticosteroids can fight inflammation.

 Sinusitis that continues to return after treatment ends is known as recurring sinusitis, and sinusitis with symptoms that persist for at least 8 weeks despite therapy is known as chronic sinusitis.
 Both of these conditions can require more aggressive treatment to prevent complications such as more serious infections.

 Balloon Sinuplasty as a Next Step in Treatment

 For stubborn chronic and recurring sinusitis, balloon sinusitis can be a viable option.
 Dr. Lee Mandel places a catheter with a balloon at the proper site in the frontal, sphenoidal, or maxillar sinus that is causing the problem.
 Then they inflate the balloon to open the passage.

 Since it is occurs under local and not general anesthesia, the procedure is available to patients who might not be able to undergo functional endoscopic sinus surgery under general anesthesia.
 These patients can include those who are older, who fear general anesthesia, or who have had allergic reactions to anesthesia in the past.
 Balloon sinuplasty is also gentler than FESS, since it does not involve wire catheters that can lead to tissue destruction.